 For ultimate ease of use, we would recommend using a mobile CAD app.
-Similar to the desktop software, the app will assist you in creating an accurate design but with the added bonus of being able to do it in real-time while making your measurements.
+Similar to the desktop software, a mobile CAD app will assist you in creating an accurate design but with the added bonus of being able to do it in real-time while making your measurements.

 A site plan in ArcSite, with each blue camera representing location-based photos

 ArcSite for site planning professionals